shakenfist/occystrap/README.md

 ## Exploring the contents of layers and overwritten files

 Similarly, if you'd like the layers to be expanded from their tarballs to the filesystem, you can pass the `--expand` argument to `fetch-to-extracted` to have them extracted.
-This will also create a filesystem at the name of the manifest which is the final state of the image (the layers applied sequentiall).
-This is created using symlinks to the files from the various expanded layers, so you can see which layer contributed a given file:
+This will also create a filesystem at the name of the manifest which is the final state of the image (the layers applied sequential).
+For example:

 ```
-occystrap fetch-to-extracted --use-unique-names --expand quay.io \
+occystrap fetch-to-extracted --expand quay.io \
     ukhomeofficedigital/centos-base latest ukhomeoffice-centos
 ```

 Note that layers delete files from previous layers with files named ".wh.$previousfilename".
 These files are _not_ processed in the expanded layers, so that they are visible to the user.
-They _are_ processed in the merged filesystem named for the manifest file.
-Note that I have experienced some unreliability at creating the merged layer on macos, so I'd recommend Linux for this usage.
-There can also be some interesting issues around permissions, as files created by this extraction will honor what is specified in the tarball for the layer.
-You may need to escalate your permissions to clean up an expanded directory when you're done.
+They are however processed in the merged layer named for the manifest file.

 ## Reducing the size of an image by removing overwritten files